KHEngineering/RoboRio/vision/cameratest.md

 We can use the total time to process a frame to determine how many frames per second we can process on each device without missing frames.

-Now a word of caution, the best is kind of a best case scenario for estimating processing time.
+Now a word of caution, the above is kind of a best case scenario for estimating processing time.
 It doesn't account for any overhead.
 Overhead is any other external process which takes away CPU time from your processing thread, thus increasing processing time.

 For example:
 	- Other Opperating system services